ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *An authenticated naming system in the context of this document is defined as a security protocol that enables a named entity such as an internet domain to be bound to cryptographic material such as a public key that allows for cryptographic authentication of the named entity.
 An example is a W3C DID or DNS-based Authentication of Named Entities [[DANE](#dane)].*

-*Non-normative examples include but are not limited to certificate authorities or a self-certifying PKI namespace.*
+*Non-normative examples include, but are not limited to, certificate authorities or a self-certifying PKI namespace.*

 #### **[R311]**
 BPI Storage  MUST support a data exchange protocol that allows for large blocks of data to be replicated.
 A large data block in this document is defined to be larger than 1MB but less than 128MB.